-Foreign exchange guide to Morocco and the Moroccan Dirham (MAD)
+Foreign exchange guide to Morocco and the Moroccan dirham

-Yes the Moroccan Dirham is a closed currency.
-Which means that you may find it difficult to purchase the currency (MAD) before departure and will probably need to buy it upon arrival.
-If you do manage to buy some of the currency or have some left over from a previous trip, make sure you are aware if you are allowed to bring this closed currency into the country.
+As mentioned above, the Moroccan dirham is a closed currency.
+Which means that you may find it difficult (or be permitted) to purchase the currency (MAD) before departure and will need to buy it upon arrival in .

 Morocco is a gateway to Africa, and a country of dizzying diversity.
 Here you'll find epic mountain ranges, ancient cities, sweeping deserts – and warm hospitality.
 From Saharan dunes to the peaks of the High Atlas, Morocco could have been tailor-made for travellers.
 With a rich history, landscape, and culture, Morocco is one of my favorite spots on Earth.
 With choices ranging between the red Atlas Mountains to the explosion of colors in the endless markets scattered around the ancient medinas, this place has a unique beauty all its own.
 Go in spring when lots of Morocco is lush and green.
 Don't underestimate the extremes of summer and winter, they can be brutal.
 Ramadan is an interesting time to travel, but be aware that many restaurants and cafes will be shut during the day.